 Dyslexia is a learning difficulty that affects reading and language-based processing skills.
 The level of severity that a person has will vary in each person, but can also affect decoding, reading comprehension, reading fluency, writing, spelling, recall and sometimes speech.
 Dyslexia may also be referred to as a Language-Based Learning Disability.
 As dyslexia can affect an array of issues related to studying, DSA could supply specialist equipment, assistive software and financial allowance to aid studying.

-ADD, which is a form of ADHD, is a disorder that includes issues with paying attention and staying focused, and a difficulty with controlling hyperactivity and behaviour.
+ADD, which is a form of ADHD, is a disorder that includes issues with paying attention and staying focused, and difficulty with controlling hyperactivity and behaviour.
 Although ADD/ADHD is not considered a specific learning disability, research indicates that 20-50% of children with ADHD also have a learning disability, and the two conditions together can make learning challenging.

 Dyspraxia is a disorder that refers to the difficulty in muscle control, movement and coordination, speech and language and can affect learning.
 Although it is not a learning disability, it often exists along with dyscalculia, ADHD or dyslexia.